My Story

 I was very all-or-nothing.
 Every occasion was ruined not only by the way I felt in my body, but by the frustration of not being 'allowed' what I actually wanted to eat.

-I didn’t grow up sporty either, but I tried.
+I didn’t grow up sporty but I tried.

 I went swimming, tried teen cardio classes, even went for a jog with my dad but got a stitch about 10ft from our front door (we went home).